HaniSource/components/components/layout-overview.md

 ## Introduction

 The layout components in Sheaf UI are designed to work together as a cohesive system for building application layouts.
-These components—Sidebar, Navlist, Header, and Navbar—are interdependent and handle common layout patterns like collapsible navigation, responsive headers, and structured content areas.
+These components—Sidebar, Navlist, Header, and Navbar are interdependent and handle common layout patterns like collapsible navigation, responsive headers, and structured content areas.

 While you can technically use these components in isolation with additional configuration, they're optimized to work as a connected system.
 This approach reduces boilerplate and ensures consistent behavior across your application.